Would you like to earn free PDUs?

 More Ways to Earn Inexpensive PDUs

-By the way, if you're looking for other sources of inexpensive PDU's, here are some ideas:
+A minimum of 35 PDUs need to come from the Education category.
+If you're looking for other sources of inexpensive Education PDU's, here are some ideas:

-- Our Advanced Project Management e-learning awards you with 20 Category B PDU's, including topics such as cost management, quality, procurement, managing conflict, influence without authority, negotiation, and more!
+- Our Advanced Project Management e-learning awards you with 20 Education PDUs (Course or Training category), including topics such as cost management, quality, procurement, managing conflict, influence without authority, negotiation, and more!
 Learn more by clicking here!

-- Our Essentials of Project Management e-learning is worth 15 Category B PDU's.
+- Our Essentials of Project Management e-learning is worth 15 Education PDU's (Course or Training).
 The program includes topics such as people skills, project charters, managing scope, critical path, risk management, and much more!
 Learn more by clicking here!

 - I invite you to check out the PDU Podcast by clicking on this image:

-If you have any questions, check out PMI's Continuing Certification Requirements (CCR) Program handbook.
+If you have any questions about PDU's, check out the PMP®Handbook (look for the section about the Continuing Certification Requirements).
 Thanks for listening to The People and Projects Podcast!